develosi/debugist-project/README.md

 Anyone can create a normal user account by registering a username and password, both of which need to be at least five characters long.

+Some dummy content has already been created such as projects and outstanding tasks, this can be overwritten and edited and is just there for proof of concept.

-In its current form the app is just a proof of concept with many features missing that I would like to add.
+In its current form the app has many features missing that I would like to add.
 I have detailed out these possible future features later on in this README file.
 Debugist was created as my third milestone project for the Code Institute Level 5 Diploma in Web Application Development.

 ---